-Dona Corr gives a biographical sketch of her life, beginning with her parent’s move from Quebec, Canada, to Montana at the end of the 19th century.
-She describes being the oldest of three girls, speaking French before learning English in school, and the lack of discipline in her household due to the respect she and her siblings had for their parents.
+Dona Corr gives a biographical sketch of her life, beginning with her parents’ move from Quebec, Canada, to Montana at the end of the 19th century.
+She describes being the oldest of three girls, speaking French before learning English in school, and the lack of a need to enforce discipline in her household due to the respect she and her siblings had for their parents.
 Corr recalls growing up Frenchtown, Montana, and how she enjoyed playing with the neighboring children and going to dances as a teenager.
-She also details the Frenchtown Church, focusing on its architecture, the masses, and the orders of Catholic priests, as well as the consolidation, breakdown, and creation of the Catholic School system in the Frenchtown-Missoula area.
+She also details the Frenchtown Church, focusing on its architecture, the variety of masses, and the religious orders of Catholic priests, as well as the consolidation, breakdown, and creation of the Catholic school system in the Frenchtown-Missoula area.
 Corr ends the tape by briefly speaking about the caretaking work she did while living in a boarding house in Missoula, Montana.

 For additional information on Dona Corr, see oral history interview OH 049-070.

 Quebec, Canada; French immigrants, Montana; French-Canadian immigrants, Montana; Frenchtown, Montana; Missoula, Montana; Catholicism, Montana

 Montana Women’s Oral History Collection, OH 049, Archives and Special Collections, Mansfield Library, University of Montana-Missoula

 Copyright to this collection is held by the interview participants and by the Maureen and Mike Mansfield Library, University of Montana-Missoula.
 Permission may be required for use.
 For further information please contact Archives and Special Collections: (406) 243-2053 / firstname.lastname@example.org

 Oral History Number

 1 sound cassette (01:00:00 min.) analog + 1 transcript (9 p.: 28 cm.)